adi-dev-vikram/IoT_botnet_inspect_detect/README.md

 ## About the dataset :

 The BoT-IoT dataset was created by cybersecurity lab in UNSW Canberra.
 The network environment incorporated a combination of benign and botnet or malicious traffic.
 I have combined the datasets into a single csv file.
 The files were separated, based on attack category and subcategory, to better assist in labeling process.
+It contains the following features like:- source ip, dest ip, src_port, dst_port and protocol etc.